SEO As An Investment With Long-Term Benefits

 An Easier Heuristic

-An easiest way to determine the ROI (or at least, the value) of SEO is to check a search tool such as Ahrefs (we’re happy to do it for you, if you don’t have Ahrefs) and see what your website’s traffic value is today.
+An easiest way to determine the ROI (or at least, the value) of SEO is to check a search tool such as Ahrefs (my company is happy to do it for you, if you don’t have Ahrefs) and see what your website’s traffic value is today.

 Your organic monthly traffic value is what you would have paid Google Ads to drive as many visitors to your website as you’re currently getting each month, based on the keywords they searched and found you for.